shelby628/SALES-ANALYSIS-AND-FORECASTING/README.md

-## OVERVIEW / OBJECTIVES
+## Overview / Objectives
-To analyze and manage inventory, sales, and purchases data effectively in order to support business decisions, identify trends, and improve operational efficiency.
+This project analyzes inventory, sales, and purchase data to support business decisions, identify trends, and improve operational efficiency.
+Insights from this analysis help optimize stock management, vendor performance, and overall sales strategy.
 ## Data Sources
-- `Dataset` —
+- `Dataset` —   - Sales, Inventory, and Purchases CSV files provided by the companyhelp m -
--
 ## Tools Used
 - Python (Jupyter Notebook)
 - Python (script)
-- Power BI
+- Power BI for dashboards and KPI visualization

   ##  Process
-1. Data Cleaning — handled missing values and removed duplicates
+Data Cleaning – handled missing values and removed duplicates

-2. Exploratory Data Analysis (EDA) — visualized distributions and correlations
+Exploratory Data Analysis (EDA) – analyzed distributions, correlations, and outliers

-3. Visualization — built KPI dashboards in Power BI
+Visualization – built KPI dashboards and charts in Power BI

-4. Reporting — summarized findings for decision making
+Reporting – summarized findings to support decision making

-  ## QUESTIONS (KPI)
+  Key Questions (KPI)

-1. Who are the top ten vendors by total sales?
+1.Who are the top ten vendors by total sales?

-2. Which are the underperforming  brands that require promotional adjustments?
+2.Which brands are underperforming and require promotional adjustments?

-3. Why are they Underperforming?
+3.What are the reasons behind underperformance?

-4.Assess inventory turnover to reduce holding costs and improve efficiency
+4.How can inventory turnover be optimized to reduce holding costs?

-5. Impact of bulk purchasing on unit costs
+5.What is the impact of bulk purchasing on unit costs?

-6. Investigating profitability varience between high performing and low performing vendors?
+6.How does profitability vary between high-performing and low-performing vendors?

-7. How much of total procurement is dependent on top vendors?
+7.How much of total procurement is dependent on top vendors?

  ## Key Insights
-1- Brands sell in low quantities since they have poor customer demand.
+1.Many brands sell in low quantities due to poor customer demand.

-2- Most brands are underperforming because they are not in customer demand so probably not purchasing them will be a greater benefit to the company as they hold up space
-3-Most of inventory sells well at low stock levels, but a small group of items is massively overstocked and barely selling — these are the biggest cost drivers and need immediate correction.
-4-High-performing vendors have stable profit margins despite high revenues.
- Low-performing vendors have unpredictable margins—some are very high, but others are very low.
-This variability could be risky.
-Even though Low Vendors’ median is slightly higher, the consistency of High Vendors makes them more reliable.
+2.Most underperforming brands occupy inventory space unnecessarily; reducing their stock can improve efficiency.

+3.High-performing items maintain steady sales even at low stock levels, while some overstocked items drive unnecessary costs.

+4.High-performing vendors maintain stable profit margins; low-performing vendors show unpredictable margins, posing risk.

+5.Although low-performing vendors have higher median profits, high-performing vendors are more consistent and reliable.